 - a 3-4 page (excluding references) detailed description of the proposed research project, how it connects to the spirit of the Fellowship and how it fits into your program of study at Brandeis and beyond

 - a letter of recommendation from the Brandeis faculty member overseeing the applicant’s research commenting on the feasibility of the proposed project, and the applicant’s ability to conduct the research.

-- Students should refer their faculty references to the Faculty Submission Form for letters of recommendation.
+- Students should refer their faculty references to firstname.lastname@example.org for letters of recommendation.

-Faculty in the Legal Studies Program will evaluate submissions and select up to two successful candidates.
-The awardees will be announced in April, 2021.
+A URCC committee that includes Faculty in the Legal Studies Program will evaluate submissions and select up to two successful candidates.
+The awardees will be announced in April 2022.